DanC54/WaterBunny-WRO-2023/README.md

 ## Hardware

+### Chassis

+A simple RC toy car was used as a base for our robot.
+We have since replaced both motors, implemented a different power method (using the batteries that were not wired into the car), replaced all wheels, and rewired and soldered every pin connection.

+### Power management

+- We have used 2 rechargeble 3.2V lithium-ion batteries (3000 Mah) to power our motors.
+The voltage that we chose was sufficient enough to drive our robot, yet not big enough to burn down the L298 Motor Driver.
+- In order to power up the Rapsberry Pi, we have decided to use a 5000 Mah power-bank, due to its size and weight.
+Due to being a little over 120g, it did not pose too much of a tension on our motors.

 ### L298n Motor Driver

 In order to have complete control of the DC motor, we have to control its direction and rotation.
 This can be achieved by combining these two methods: